hpcleuven/VscDocumentation/source/jobs/worker_or_atools.rst

 If you need to do many individual computations (work items), say more than 500, worker is the better choice.
-It will be run as a single job, rather than many individual jobs, hence lighteming the load on the scheduler considerably.
+It will be run as a single job, rather than many individual jobs, hence lightening the load on the scheduler considerably.